pucheng-tan/WordFlow-wiki/Design-Research/System-Architecture-Details.md

 from Milestone 2: Design document.

 # System Architecture Details
-(Each of these paragraphs are rough drafts, feel free to edit them)

-- intro paragraph

 Our software will involve the presence of three different architectural styles.
-The first architecture style we will use is the blackboard architecture style.
+The first architecture style we will use is the layered architecture style.
+This style will be used throughout our system, with other architecture styles only used for certain components.
+The second architecture style we will use is the blackboard architecture style.
 We will use this style during typing challenge runtime, and for interacting with a central database.
-The second architecture style we will use is the object-oriented style.
-We can use this style for creating different types of users with similar functionality.
-The third and final architecture style we will use is pipelines and filters.
-This style is known to work notoriously well with python, and we can make use of it by joining together the different sections of our user interface.
+The last architecture style we will use is pipelines and filters.
+This style is known to work notoriously well with python, and we can make use of it by joining together the different sections of our user interface, and by joining together different architecture layers.

 IMPORTANT NOTE: We have split up the different architectures we will be using into primary and secondary architectures.
 The primary architecture we will use is used throughout our system and is crucial when looking at the big picture of our system.
 The secondary architectures that we will use are only used in certain modules and interactions in smaller portions throughout our system.
 They are all connected through the primary architecture.